zlahham/TDD-talk/README.md

 ####Points to keep in mind

 - It is code after all so the same principles still apply.
 In the case of Ruby, SOLID and the gang should not be ignored!
+Watch this [talk](https://www.youtube.com/watch?v=FidRcixHQos)
 - KISS your tests
 - Should run efficiently and quickly
 - TDD is great with git!